shawnweisfeld/usergrouptv/content/videos/top-tips-for-writing-better-t-sql-queries.md

     {
       "name": "Grant Fritchey",
       "slug": "grant-fritchey",
-      "bio": "Grant Fritchey is a SQL Server MVP with over 20 years’ experience in IT, including time spent in support and development.
-He has worked with SQL Server since 6.0, back in 1995.
-He has developed in VB, VB.Net, C# and Java.
-Grant volunteers at PASS.
-He has authored books for Apress and Simple-Talk, and joined Red Gate Software as a Product Evangelist in January 2011.", "count": 1
+      "bio": "Grant Fritchey is a Data Platform MVP and AWS Community Builder with over 30 years’ experience in IT, including time spent in support and development.
+He has worked with SQL Server since 6.0 back in 1995.
+He has also developed in VB, VB.NET, C#, and Java.
+Grant has written books for Apress and Simple-Talk.
+Grant presents at conferences and user groups, large and small, all over the world.
+He joined Redgate Software as a product advocate in January 2011.", "count": 2
     }
   ],
   "ugtvtags": [